Frequently Asked Questions

 -

 The screen will be fully integrated into the building façade and can operate in two distinct modes.
 In screen mode, it functions as a dynamic digital display suitable for events such as film premieres and other major moments in the Square, along with advertising and cultural content.
 In façade mode, the LED panels rotate to reveal sculptural fins arranged in a stage-curtain composition, giving the building a fixed appearance.
-Content, brightness and hours of operation will be carefully controlled in line with planning conditions agreed with Westminster City Council.
+Content, brightness and hours of operation will be carefully controlled in line with planning conditions to be agreed with Westminster City Council.

 Access